git add filename

 If this doesn’t work, it may be that the remote repo has disabled this feature.
 There are other hacks to get around this, see for example here.

-If at any time the git pull from your upstream fails, it most likely means that you must have made commits on the master branch.
-You can use gitk --all to confirm; at some point in time both master and origin\master will have a common ancestor.
+from your upstream fails, it most likely means that you must have made commits on the master

-You can retrospectively create a topic branch for the work you’ve accidentally done on master.
+You can retrospectively create a topic branch for the work you’ve accidentally done on master

 First, create a branch for your current commit: